MarkyMarkMcDonald/examples/docs/Using Elm in a chrome extension.md

 After going down the "flags" route we'll need to change how we start our program, so let's make sure we're passing people from outside the elm program [`like this`](https://github.com/MarkyMarkMcDonald/name-face-game/blob/1e39899a6f1d0086a228723b113acb467a48bb84/examples/name-face-game.html#L25).

+In my specific case I wanted to take over the employee directory page, so I used `Elm.Main.fullscreen`.
+If you want to start your elm program within an existing dom node, you can use `Elm.Main.embed`.

 ## 5. Setup the chrome extension

-I use [http://extensionizr.com/](http://extensionizr.com/) to generate the boilerplate for a chrome extension quickly (thank you, thank you, thank you, [@altryne](https://twitter.com/altryne)).
+I use [http://extensionizr.com/](http://extensionizr.com/) to generate the boilerplate for a chrome extension quickly (thank you, thank you, thank you, [@altryne](https://twitter.com/altryne) for helping make my weekend ambitions a reality).

-I choose to [inject three scripts](https://github.com/MarkyMarkMcDonald/name-face-game/blob/96d9a26/chrome-extension/manifest.json#L16) on the employee directory page:
+Once we've downloaded our skeleton, we need to [inject three scripts](https://github.com/MarkyMarkMcDonald/name-face-game/blob/96d9a26/chrome-extension/manifest.json#L16) on the employee directory page:

 1. Jquery (not required by the elm program)
 2. The transpiled elm program
 3. The click handler that scrapes the data and starts the elm program

 The transpiled elm program is created via `elm-make`: `$ elm-make elm/src/main.elm --output chrome-extension/src/inject/elm-game.js`.
-Using this command we can create a [build script](https://github.com/MarkyMarkMcDonald/name-face-game/blob/96d9a26a0555e18a4a16d0b43b7db64bca307c2c/scripts/build) for creating a shareable chrome extension.
-(You'll need to "pack" the extension once via `chrome://extensions/` before figuring out why my buildscript doesn't work for your project).
+Using this command we can also create a [build script](https://github.com/MarkyMarkMcDonald/name-face-game/blob/96d9a26a0555e18a4a16d0b43b7db64bca307c2c/scripts/build) for creating a shareable chrome-extension as a final deliverable artifact.

-Development from this point is the same as any other chrome extension.
+Development from this point on is the same as any other chrome extension development.

 ## 6. Tweak the boundaries